The Vermont Food Security Coalition

 • Increase public investment in Crop Cash (Plus) and Farm Share to $500,000 in base funding.

-• $450,000 in one-time funding in the budget
+• $450,000 in one-time funding was committed to in the budget

 • Pass legislation to implement the SNAP Restaurant Meals Program in VT, including staffing and local business prioritization.

-• Bills introduced and sent to committee: S.42/H.151, testimony heard
+• S.42 & H.151 were introduced and sent to committee, where testimony was heard

 • Expand and increase the accessibility of the Vermont Earned Income Tax Credit and the Vermont Child Tax Credit.

-2025 Coalition Member Organizations
+Coalition Member Organizations

 Goal G: Government ensures food security for all in Vermont